At Age UK Somerset, we’re committed to protecting and respecting your privacy.

 Our Site may contain links to other websites.
 While we try to link only to websites that share our high standards and respect for privacy, we are not responsible for the content or the privacy practices employed by them.
 Please be aware that advertisers or websites that have links on our site may collect personally identifiable information about you.
 This privacy statement does not cover the information practices of those websites or advertisers.

-When you are using our online donation link, your donation is processed by Virgin Money Giving, who specialise in the secure online capture and processing of credit/debit card transactions.
+When you are using one of our online donation links, your donation is either processed by the Paypal Giving Fund or Just Giving, who specialise in the secure online capture and processing of credit/debit card transactions.

 Current data protection legislation provides the following rights for individuals, which our organisation provides to you: